Afemai

 - Renewable Energy Use

-- There is growing interest in renewable energy, with some communities exploring solar power to meet energy needs.
+- There is a growing interest in renewable energy, with some communities adopting solar power for electricity and sustainable cooking practices.

 - Community Involvement In Practices

-- Community involvement is crucial in cultural and environmental practices, with collective decision-making and participation in initiatives.
+- Community participation is central to cultural and environmental practices, with collective decision-making and shared responsibilities in maintaining traditions and natural resources.

 - Environmental Education Programs